-- 1. Moving Level Exam (grade 6): Grade 6 is the border between Primary and Secondary.
+Moving Level Exam (grade 6): Grade 6 is the border between Primary and Secondary.
 Thus, all students are required to take Final Semester 1 and Final Semester 2 exams like those from other grades.
-However, the difference is that the Footprints National Program creates its own tests or uses tests from the Office of Education and arranges the exam, but MoEYS will set the exam date, issue the test guidelines, train the individuals involved, and inspect the exam process. - 2.
-Grade 9 National Exam: The exam is the assessment for moving students from phase 1 called Lower Secondary to phase 2 called Upper Secondary within the secondary program.
+However, the difference is that the Footprints National Program creates its own tests or uses tests from the Office of Education and arranges the exam, but MoEYS will set the exam date, issue the test guidelines, train the individuals involved, and inspect the exam process.

+- 2. Grade 9 National Exam: The exam is the assessment for moving students from phase 1 called Lower Secondary to phase 2 called Upper Secondary within the secondary program.
 Our students are required to take the exam in the state school, which consists of students from different private and public schools.
 The certificate of grade 9 will be issued by the Department of Education, Youth, and Sport, from MoEYS.
-However, during COVID-19 from SY 2019-2020 to SY 2021-2022, MoEYS authorized us to conduct the exam at our school and sign the Lower Secondary Diploma. - 3.
+However, during COVID-19 from SY 2019-2020 to SY 2021-2022, MoEYS authorised us to conduct the exam at our school and sign the Lower Secondary Diploma.
+In the school year 2022-2023, the MoEYS continued allowing us to conduct the exam in FIS with the MoEYS' monitoring on the process of the exam and the Lower Secondary Diploma is signed by the school principal.
+This trend is likely to continue for the following years if there is no change in the MoEYS exam system, the exams are well processed, and the school keeps seeking the approval from MoYES each year. - 3.
 Grade 12 National Exam: This exam is the bridge for students to go to local universities if they do not want to use our equivalent diploma from the International Program.
 It is the most challenging exam and requires extensive knowledge to pass.
 Like the Grade 9 National Exam, we prepare our students for this examination with intensive review.
 Our students are required to take the exam in the state school, which consists of students from different private and public schools.
 After passing the exam, students will receive the national baccalaureate which is issued by the Cambodian Ministry of Education, Youth, and Sport.

-However, if parents/ students wish not to participate in the national exams, the students can study only Khmer language and Social Studies (Cultures) in the primary level.
+However, if parents/ students wish not to participate in the national exams, the students can study only Khmer language and Culture (Khmer Culture = Social Studies) in the primary level.
 Thus, they can leave school at 3:30 pm.